jinnieshinufl/jinnieshinufl.github.io2/content/contact.md

 > **Jinnie Shin**\
 > Assistant Professor\
 > Research and Evaluation Methodology Program\
-> School of Human Development and Organizational Studies \
+> School of Human Development and Organizational Studies in Education (H-DOSE) \
 > College of Education\
 > University of Florida\
 > PO Box 117049\